-Baseline noise level contours generated by the Andersen AFB airfield include airfield activities associated with the planned Air Force Intelligence Surveillance, Reconnaissance (ISR) and Strike Capability study.
-The DoD uses A-weighted (dBA) Day-Night Sound Level (DNL) noise levels for compatible land use planning around military air installations.
+Baseline noise level contours generated at the Andersen AFB airfield include airfield activities associated with the planned Air Force ISR and Strike Capability study.
+The DoD uses dBA Day-Night Sound Level (DNL) noise levels for compatible land use planning around military air installations.
+The DNL is calculated as the average sound level in decibels with a 10 dB penalty added to the night-time levels (10 p.m. to 7 a.m.).
+This penalty accounts for the fact that noises at night sound louder because there are usually fewer noises occurring at night making night-time noises more noticeable.
 Noise exposure levels are expressed as noise contours presented in five dBA DNL increments beginning at 60 or 65 DNL, depending on the installation, up to 85 dBA DNL.
-All noise contours are presented in Volume 2, Chapter 6, Noise.
+There are other noise metrics such as peak sound level that is the single event peak level that is likely to be exceeded only 15% of the time, i.e. 85% certainty the noise will be within this range.

 In accordance with Navy Instructions (Office of the Chief of Naval Operations Instruction [OPNAVINST] 11010.36A), land use compatibility is assessed through estimating and overlaying different noise level contours on land use maps and categorizing land uses as compatible, compatible with restrictions, or incompatible with noise zones.
 Noise levels greater than or equal to 80 dBA are used to identify populations at most risk of hearing loss, unless noise attenuation features are provided (Secretary of Defense 2009).
-More detail on noise assessment methodology and the various guidance documents are provided in the Volume 2, Chapter 6, Noise.
+Noise levels less than 65 dBA are compatible with all land uses.
+Zone II noise refers to the range between 65 and 75 dBA DNL.
+Residential land uses are compatible with noise levels of less than or equal to 70 dBA.
+The range between 70 and 75 is suitable land uses other than residential (i.e., commercial, industrial, open/agriculture, recreation).
+More detail on airfield noise assessment methodology and the various guidance documents are provided in the Volume 2, Chapter 6, Noise.

-The 80 dBA contour does not contain civilian land.
+The 80 dBA contour generated by Andersen AFB airfield operations does not encumber civilian land.
 The noise levels decrease with distance from the airfield as described in Volume 2, Chapter 6, Noise.
 The 70 dBA contour does extend into civilian land, and the land use is characterized by low density residential development and open space.
 Based on aerial photographs, it appears there are approximately 60 residential-like structures within the 70 dBA.
 No schools or hospitals were identified within the 70 dBA contour (Bureau of Statistics and Plans 2008).
 The planned designated land uses within the contour and the vicinity are Village Center, Park/Open Space, Agriculture and Very Low Density Residential (Bureau of Statistics and Plans 2009).
 The impact of the baseline 70 dBA noise contour on land use was addressed in the ISR Strike EIS (PACAF 2006).
 No mitigation was proposed.

-Aviation training occurs at Northwest Field (NWF) generally involving multiple aircraft per training event.
-No schools or hospitals are adversely impacted by the noise but there are beach houses along the shore north of NWF that are periodically exposed to approximately 75 dBa (Volume 2, Chapter 6 Noise).
+Aviation training occurs at NWF generally involving multiple aircraft per training event.
+No schools or hospitals are adversely impacted by the noise but there are beach houses along the shore north of NWF that are periodically exposed to approximately 75 dBA (Volume 2, Chapter 6, Noise).
 Ground-based training at NWF includes detonations, but the noise generated would not extend beyond the Andersen AFB border.
 More information on training noise can be found in Volume 2, Chapter 6.